jeffmur/geoLife/README.md

 |  A. Mean Square Error | B. Structural Similarity Image Measure |
 | ![Mean Square Error](src/mse.png) | ![Structural SimilarityImage](src/ssim.png) |

+The Mean Square Error, shown in Figure 1A, was normalized between 0 and 1 (log with respect to the max value present in the dataset) then inversed for an adjacent comparison to SSIM.
+In Figure 1B, SSIM was also normalized to fit the image between 0 and 1.
+This is necessary to generate images between 0 and 255 pixels.

 ## 2. Data Description

 This GPS trajectory dataset was collected in (Microsoft Research Asia) Geolife project by 182 users in a period of over five years